facebookincubator/dhcplb/README.md

 * All the relayer implementations available on the internet lack the load balancing functionality.
-* Having control of the code gives you the the ability to:
+* Having control of the code gives you the ability to:
   * perform A/B testing on new builds of our DHCP server
   * implement override mechanism
   * implement anything additional you need